 Once a process has been published in Orchestrator, you can reference that process from an App.

-In the example below, we'll show you how to import an existing process into an App.
+In the example below, we'll show you how to reference an existing process into an App.

 - From an App in App Studio, click on the + icon next to the app title.

-- Click on Process to open the process import dialog.
+- Click on Process to open the process reference dialog.

 - A list of Orchestrator instances for the current Automation Cloud account is shown.
 Choose the one that hosts the processes you need and click Next.

 - A list of processes, organized by folders, is shown for the currently selected tenant.
 Click on the > icon next to any folder to enumerate the processes in that folder.

 - Highlighting a process will show you the process description as well as the inputs or outputs for that process.

 - Check the checkbox next to the process you want to use in your app and click the Select button.
 The process selection dialog lists all the processes for a given Orchestrator tenant, organized by folder.